 \begin{theorem} (Beckert, Hahnle and Manya, \cite{Monotone2SAT}) Let $N$ be a lattice (that is, a partially ordered set where every pair of elements has a unique least upper bound and greatest lower bound), let $v_1,\dots, v_n$ be variables taking values in $N$, and let $\Gamma$ be a conjunction of (finitely many) clauses each containing literals of form $x_i\le c$ or $x_i\ge c$ for $c\in N$.
 If $\Gamma$ is unsatisfiable, then the empty clause can be derived from $\Gamma$ using the binary resolution rule:

 \end{theorem}

 The authors of \cite{Monotone2SAT} restricted to the case where $N$ is finite, but the proof works for $N$ infinite as long as the number of clauses is finite (we can just restrict to the finite sublattice generated by the elements appearing in the $\Gamma$).
-In the case where $N\subset \rr$ is a compact interval, we can use a compactness argument to extend to the case where the number of clauses is infinite.
+In the case where $N\subseteq \rr$ is a compact interval, we now show how to use a compactness argument to extend to the case where the number of clauses is infinite.